Skip to content

 43. Percentage of mills RSPO-certified?

-[Externally verified] 100% - The ACOP 2021 states that the company operates 2 mills, and both of them are RSPO certified.
+[Externally verified] 100% - The RSPO ACOP 2022 states that the company operates two mills, and both of them are RSPO certified.

 44. Time-bound plan for achieving 100% RSPO certification of estates and mills within 5 years?